 Updated in July 2015, this publication lists parish food pantries, outreach centers, and meal sites from the ten counties of the Archdiocese of Milwaukee based on information provided by parishes.
 Updated annually with quarterly updates through January 2017.
 Parishes also provided best practices and details about pantries supported through food donations, financial support, or with volunteers.
 The publication includes a zip code cross reference.
 Additions and updates most welcome!

 Interested in becoming a host worksite for a Subsidized Worker (SW)?
 Complete the Host Worksite Agreement to be eligible for the employer database.
 Submit the completed form along with a brief job description to get matched with potential candidates.
 Review the handbook to understand best practices when guiding an SW on the job.

 The Archdiocese of Milwaukee hosted the Career Tools Conference during a three year period to assist a wide range of job seekers.
 Educational tools were designed, prepared and shared by our experienced presenters, and are offered here as on-going tools to help today's job seekers.
 Includes tools to assist with resume preparation, interview practice, LinkedIn, networking, and more.

 “Being Neighbor In Our Common Home” is the 2017 contest theme for the CCHD Multimedia Youth Contest.
-The contest is designed as a multi-disciplinary opportunity for schools, religious education programs, and parishes to engage young people in creative justice education.
-Deadline for entries is March 3, 2017.
-Youth in grades 7 through 12 are eligible to enter.
-Youth do not need to be Catholic to participate.
-Guests speakers available.
+A multi-disciplinary opportunity to engage 7th-12th grade students in justice education.
+Deadline: March 3, 2017.
+Guest speakers available.

 A recorded webinar on Pope Benedict's encyclical, "Caritas in Veritate" or "Charity in Truth".